AZaviruha/Kristi/README.md

 ### Import

 Users of npm can use `npm install kristi`.
-In other case, use `gulp build-min` to get minified UMD-compatible build.
+In other case, use `gulp build-min` to get minified UMD-compatible version.

 ### FSM Construction